SketchDeck/demo-chat/README.md

 - Ask us questions to clarify things you're uncertain about
 - If you get stuck on something, ask us for help
 - Collaborate with us if there's a skill you lack
-- Communicate your timeline to us and give realistic estimates of when you'll hit key milestones (e.g. proof of concept, first draft, final version)
-- Preview your work (UX / code / demos) early and often so we can provide helpful guidance and know how it's going
-- Give a little video-demo to the tech team at the end showing the feature in action and your code

-### Development server
+### Completing the project
+- Push your solution to a branch in this repo and let the team know in Slack
+- <a href="https://calendly.com/joe-teibel/30min-1">Schedule a 30 minute call</a> to do a review with the team

+### Angular basics in case you need a quick refresher

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).